There are three ice walks in Alberta - and they all provide unforgettable experiences. Enjoy…

 As there is no signage anywhere take note on the way up of what the scenery looks like when you reach the ridge line.
 You don’t want to miss the turnoff for the descent.

-I think the rest of the route finding is straightforward if you pay attention to what trail looks to be well-traveled.
-There is a bit of braiding in places but it was minor compared to other trails I’ve done in Kananaskis Country.
+I think the rest of the route finding on the King Creek Ridge hike is straightforward if you pay attention to what trail looks to be well-traveled.
+There is a bit of braiding in places but it was minor compared to other trails I’ve hiked in Kananaskis Country.

+Be cautious on the descent.
+There are some really nasty parts with those ball-bearing like small rocks where you could turn your ankle in a second.
+Take your time.
 John and I did the hike up and down in four hours at a relaxed pace.
 At the end of the ridge we spent about 40 minutes enjoying the view over lunch.

-Finding the start of the King Creek Ridge hike
+Finding the King Creek Ridge trailhead

-To get to the start of the King Creek Ridge trail walk back out towards Highway 40 and look right (north).
+To get to the start of the King Creek Ridge hike walk back out towards Highway 40 and look right (north).
 You’ll see a trail taking off through the grass just in from the road.
 Follow it as it climbs up to an intersection.
 Take the left branch and head for the woods.

-What to take on this hike
+What to take on the hike

 Don’t forget the hiking poles.
 Other useful items on this hike include a buff in case it’s windy and a seat cushion so you can enjoy a comfortable lunch.
 Take a water bottle that will do a good job of keeping your water cold for hours!
 In summer this would be one toasty hike.